 Can I order a PDF or physical proof?

-Yes, if you would like a PDF proof, let us know in your order's instructions area.
+Please let us know in your order's instructions if you want a PDF proof.
 This proof is free, but it is also not 100% accurate.
 We highly recommend ordering a physical copy if you have enough time before your deadline.
-You can add a $25 physical proof to your order or make a single booklet order before committing to a larger run.
+You can add a $25 physical proof to your order or make a single booklet order before committing to a more extensive run.
+Video proofs are also available.

 Do you provide discounts beyond what the website shows?